Pedro Pacheco (engineer)

-Pedro Álvares Ribeiro do Carmo Pacheco (born 7 December 1967), known as Pedro Pacheco, is a Portuguese civil engineer and professor of bridges at FEUP (Engineering Faculty of Porto University), who co-founded BERD, one of the most respectable bridge engineering companies.
+Pedro Álvares Ribeiro do Carmo Pacheco (born 7 December 1967) is a Portuguese civil engineer and professor of bridges at the Engineering Faculty of Porto University.
+He also co-founded BERD, a bridge engineering company.
 Pacheco is the mentor of the organic prestressing system concept (OPS concept), based on the human muscle, used in bridge engineering worldwide.

 He is responsible for the project of more than 500,000 m2 of bridge and building structures, project revision of several buildings of relevant importance.
 He was involved as Project Manager/Consultant or Project Reviewer in Major Projects as Braga Municipal Stadium, Ponte Infante D. Henrique (Bridge with 280m span), and Casa da Música, before 2004.
 After 2004 involved in several Bridges Projects, Worwilde.